Environment-Adaptive Covariate Selection: Learning When to Use Spurious Correlations for Out-of-Distribution Prediction: Implementation details for the data applications

 where $\odot$ denotes elementwise multiplication.
 The mask is obtained by passing an environment-level context vector through a gating network that outputs logits $a_e \in \mathbb{R}^p$, followed by a temperature-scaled logistic transform

 We consider two choices of context and gating architecture:

-\begin{itemize} \item \emph{DeepSets gate.} The context is computed from the standardized covariate matrix using a DeepSets encoder \citepSupp{zaheer2017deepsupp}.
+\begin{enumerate}[label=(\alph*)] \item \emph{DeepSets gate.} The context is computed from the standardized covariate matrix using a DeepSets encoder \citepSupp{zaheer2017deepsupp}.
 The encoder $\phi$ and pooling network $\rho$ are two-layer ReLU MLPs with 128 hidden units, producing a 64-dimensional embedding that is passed to a gating MLP with two hidden layers of width 128.

-\item \emph{Summary MLP gate.} The context for environment $e$ is the summary vector $u_e$.
-An MLP gating network with two hidden layers of width 128 takes $u_e$ as input and outputs logits $a_e$. \end{itemize}
+\item \emph{Summary MLP gate.} The context for environment $e$ is the hand-crafted summary vector $u_e$.
+An MLP gating network with two hidden layers of width 128 takes $u_e$ as input and outputs logits $a_e$. \end{enumerate}

 In both cases, the head is a single linear layer mapping $\mathbb{R}^p$ to $\mathbb{R}$.
 We jointly train the head and gating network.
 Within each outer fold, we perform inner three-fold CV to compare the DeepSets and summary MLP gates.
 The validation MSE across inner folds determines the preferred gate family.
 After selecting the better family, we reinitialize the networks and train them on the full outer-training environments.
-The resulting model is evaluated on the hold-out environments.
+The resulting model is evaluated on the held-out environments.